 You can never have too much cheese — at least I know I can’t.
 If you’re looking to put your powdered cheese for pasta in the past, we’re here to help.

-There are som great ways of creating a delicious bowl of mac and cheese in the microwave.
-One of our favorites is a recipe from The Kitchn.
+There are some great ways of creating a delicious bowl of mac and cheese in the microwave with REAL cheese.
+One of my favorites is a recipe from The Kitchn.
 Some ingredients you’ll need for this cheesy delight include:

 - 1/2 cup macaroni or shell pasta